UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >Answer 1: Yes, Well kind of, depends.
 If you're using a CPU with hyperthreading you can try disabling hyperthreading in software for the single application
 >
 >Example i have a 6 CPU that has 12 total threads.
 If i check `cat /sys/devices/system/cpu/cpu*/topology/thread_siblings_list | sort | uni` I can see the first value (on the left side) i see is 0, now if i follow this list down i get 0,1,2,3,4,5 (this is 6 cores) So in steam if i set `WINE_CPU_TOPOLOGY=6:0,1,2,3,4,5 %command%` I have told the application i only have 6 cores & have sucessfully locked the process onto the specified cores.
+> I've done the testing for this and this lead to a 5% performance improvement in Metro 2033 running under Proton and around 1% performance difference in windows gpu benchmarks running under Proton.

+# More performance outside of Proton:
+>Theoretical Question: I want more performance.
+>
+>
+>Kernel:
+>You can get much more out of the kernel in very old applications
+> `grep 'CONFIG_HZ=' /boot/config-$(uname -r)`
+>if you're not running a 1000hz kernel you can rebuild the kernel using you're current one as a template the source can be found on www.kernel.org.
+Some people will say 1000hz is snake oil this is false.
+I've done the testing and in every test i got better performance and lower power consumption.
+So for gaming 1000hz is recommended, especially if using studio grade audio setups, upsampling ect the reduction in cpu usage is nearly 30%!.
+If you're sitting on the desktop completely idle, yes less would probably be better.
+>
+>
+> Scheduler:
+> If your kernel supports it you can test out scx_lavd, If the kernel does not support it download the source from www.kernel.org use the old kernel config as a template.
+Guides can be found online.

+> AMD Mesa Drivers (Building):
+>Profiling mesa's common functions and optimising for your CPU may not lead to a massive performance increase, but the latency reduction & CPU usage is clear.
+If you're on Debian 13/Trixie/Testing i may be releasing my own repository for packages soon™️.
+>
+> AMD Mesa Drivers (Git):
+> Is newer better?
+>
+> No, for example in the latest master (on RX 7800XT).
+Some titles will experience effects alignment issues, in the case of StarWars Battlefront II textures will look like square pieces of cake. find a stable version and work your way forward, You can always backport patches this is what i'm doing.
+As i don't want to bisect the amount of commits mesa goes through in a month.